-Flint residents seek bottled water delivery in lead contamination crisis
+Flint residents seek bottled water delivery as lead exposure persists

 Flint, a predominantly black city of 100,000, was under the control of a state-appointed emergency manager when it switched its water source in April 2014 to the Flint River from Lake Huron.
 The more corrosive river water caused lead to leach from city pipes and into the drinking water.

 The city switched back last October after tests found high levels of lead in blood samples taken from children, but the drinking water has not returned fully to normal.
-Flint has been replacing lead pipes running to homes.
+Flint has been replacing lead pipes running to homes and state officials have said the water is safe to drink if properly filtered.

-The plaintiffs' attorneys argued transportation and other access issues have made it hard for many residents to acquire the water from government-run water distribution sites and Flint's water remains unsafe due to lead contamination.
+The plaintiffs' attorneys argued transportation and other access issues have made it hard for many residents to acquire the water from government-run water distribution sites and Flint's water remains unsafe.

 The residents and advocacy groups sued the city and state in January, alleging violations of the federal Safe Water Drinking Act and seeking court intervention.
 The act requires water providers to meet federal safety standards and allows private lawsuits to seek injunctive relief enforcing it.